 Company information, ASX announcements, investor presentations, corporate videos and other investor material on the Company's projects can be viewed at www.montezuma.com.au

 Figure 1: Collar locations over aeromagnetics.
 Results extend the Jatz target to over 1.5km in strike length.

 Figure 2: Collar locations over aeromagnetics.
-Two new basement gold anomalies identified at Ritz and Ryvita.
+New basement gold anomalies identified at Ritz, Ryvita and Le Snak.